 Panther Play Days

-Coordinators: Ms. Mary Powell, Mr. Dustin Thomas and Mr. Kyle Brown
+Coordinators: Mrs. Mary Higgins, Mr. Dustin Thomas and Mr. Kyle Brown

 Panther Play Day is an initiative started to reward students who follow the school P.R.I.D.E. rules.
 Students in grade 1-5 are invited once a month to attend a themed event with their family.
 This year there will be 4 Panther Play Days at school and 4 at another location in the community.